mk/clerk-px23/README.md

 [^sandewall]: See [Programming in an Interactive Environment: the "Lisp" Experience](https://doi.org/10.1145/356715.356719) by Erik Sandewall

-REPL-Driven Development in LISPs generally and Clojure specifically allow for code evaluation with even greater fidelity letting the programmer evaluate individual forms.
-Clojure's single pass compilation strategy together with its focus on functional semantics make it very well suited to interactive development.
-The REPL output is limited to textual output however which imposes a severe limitation on its information design.
-Problems typically arise when printing structurally large results that cause either the editor performance to degrade or truncate output with only limiting customization abilities and no way to request more data.
+The REPL output is limited to textual output however, which imposes a severe limitation on its information design.
+Problems typically arise when printing structurally large results that cause either the editor performance to degrade or the truncation of output, with limited room for customization or support for requesting more data.
 Furthermore, the output is dead text without interactivity.

-Smalltalk systems like Pharo, Glamorous Toolkit[^moldable-tools] or Newspeak offer a completely open and customizable programming environment.
-Glamorous Toolkit wants to reduce the time developers spend reading code in order to figure the system out.
+Pioneering work in freeing programming from the limitations of text has been done in Smalltalk-based systems like Pharo, Glamorous Toolkit[^moldable-tools] or Newspeak, which offer completely open and customizable integrated programming environments.
+Glamorous Toolkit wants to reduce the time developers spend reading code in order to figure the system out and was a big inspiration and what we'll present here.

 [^moldable-tools]: See [Towards Moldable Development Tools](https://doi.org/10.1145/2846680.2846684) by Andrei Chiş, Oscar Nierstrasz and Tudor Gîrba